smahmad/Configs/README.md

 1) Go to AWS SSO console, select settings. choose Change Identity Source actions form Actions list for under Identity Source section

 2) Select External identity provider option for Choose identity source Step for the source for users and groups that we want to change fro Azure AD.
+Click on Next

 3) For Configure external identity provider, we have two important sections, Service provider metadata and Identity provider metadata.
 First click on Download metadata file button to download to AWS SSO SAML metadata that we will be used to create the federation between the AWS SSO service and Azure AD enterprise application for AWS SSO.